Wally Hammond: England captain

 In the 1938 season, his first as an amateur, Hammond scored 3,011 runs at an average of 75.27.
 During the season, he was elected to life membership of Gloucestershire and membership of the M.C.C., which barred professionals.
 He captained the Gentlemen against the Players at Lord's—having previously led the Players, he is the only person to skipper both teams.
 Early in the season, he led England in a Test trial before, as expected, being given the role full-time against Australia.
 His leadership during the series, which was drawn 1–1, won him praise.
 He was criticised, however, for his handling of bowlers, specifically for not giving enough work to spinners Hedley Verity in the first Test or Doug Wright in the fourth.
-In the second Test, he scored 240, briefly a record for an England batsman playing at home, to rescue the side from a poor start.
+In the second Test, he scored 240, briefly a record for an England batsman playing at home, to rescue the team from a poor start.
 This innings was lauded by observers including Warner, Bradman and Cardus, and The Times correspondent pronounced it one of the best ever.
 The match, like the first, was drawn and with the third Test completely washed out by rain, the crucial match proved to be the fourth.
 In a low-scoring game, Hammond scored 76, holding England's first innings together.
 In the second innings, however, he made a first-ball duck; an English batting collapse allowed Australia to win the match and retain the Ashes.
-England had some consolation with a massive victory in the final Test; following Hammond's instructions to be cautious, the side slowly amassed a record total of 903 for seven, with Hutton beating Hammond's Test record innings by scoring 364.
+England had some consolation with a massive victory in the final Test; following Hammond's instructions to be cautious, the team slowly amassed a record total of 903 for seven, with Hutton beating Hammond's Test record innings by scoring 364.
 Hammond scored 59, giving him 403 runs at an average of 67.16 in the series.